 This period involved transition from a ‘mass selection’ crop improvement organization to a pedigreed seed organization that maintained traceability and the quality of ‘pure line’ selected varieties developed by government plant breeders.

-- In 1919, Canadian representatives of Department of Agriculture and CSGA met with US colleagues in Chicago to establish the International Crop Improvement Association (ICIA) which evolved into the Association of Official Seed Certifying Agencies (AOSCA).
+- In 1919, Canadian representatives of the Department of Agriculture and CSGA met with US colleagues in Chicago to establish the International Crop Improvement Association (ICIA) which evolved into the Association of Official Seed Certifying Agencies (AOSCA).
 The primary objective for ICIA was to develop a US system of seed and crop certification standards, for quality and varietal purity, sufficiently comparable to Canada’s to permit reciprocal recognition of official seed tags and certificates.

 - In 1921, G. H. Cutler of Alberta becomes the first President of the ICIA from Canada and, at the first International Seed Grain Show in Chicago, Canadian seed growers won the first 5 prizes in the Hard-Red Spring Wheat class as well as 1st prize in both the oats and the two-row barley classes.